EQB: Synthesizing Permutative Quantum Gates and Circuits Using Rotation-Based Group Decomposition: Methods

 In [\ref{0} - \ref{2}], finite dihedral groups were generated using the elements $a$ and $g$, in which they could be represented as a series of SWAP gates, and the decomposition of arbitrary binary input multi-valued output functions was derived in terms of the group elements.
 The canonical cascade of a binary input function was represented using elements $a$, which cyclically shifted the wires, and $g$ that are swapped the $i$th wire with the $(k-i)$th wire for $2 \leq i \leq \frac{k+1}{2}$, where $k$ is the number of wires.
 The exponents of $a$ elements took on the values of the inverse Walsh spectrum with no modulo applied, or $2^{-n}W_n\vec{F}$, where $n$ is the number of input variables, $W_n$ is the Walsh matrix for $n$ variables, and $\vec{F}$ is the function truth vector element.

 In this paper, we use the same decomposition derived in [\ref{1}]; however, we use the infinite dihedral group whose elements can be represented as rotations around the axes of the Bloch sphere.
 Note that a direct method for converting $a^n$ elements from the finite dihedral groups in [\ref{0}, \ref{2}], into elements of the infinite dihedral group is achieved by treating each element as a primitive rotation about any axis (X or Y) of the Bloch sphere, in which it will directly affect the quantum observable state.
 The exponent $n$ of the element $a^n$ represents a fraction of a rotation between $0^{\circ}$ and $180^{\circ}$.
 Such that, this exponent can be directly multiplied by $\pi$, to determine the angle of the exact quantum vector rotation.
 Consequently, the $g^{x_n}$ element creates a reflection axis that effectively conjugates an element to its group inverse [\ref{0}, \ref{2}].
 A similar type of conjugation occurs when a qubit rotates around the Z-axis of the Bloch sphere by $180^\circ$, i.e., to form complex conjugate pairs around the Z-axis.
 Hence, every $g^{x_n}$ element can be converted into a controlled-Z (CZ) gate.
+Note that regardless of how many input variables we have, all $a$ elements can be converted to $X$ or $Y$ rotations, and all $g$ elements can be converted to $CZ$ gates.

-\textbf{Example 2:} Consider a quantum Feynman gate as a two-input XOR function, with its truth vector equals $[0,1,1,0]^T$.
+\textbf{Example 2:} Consider a two-input XOR function, with its truth vector equals $[0,1,1,0]^T$.